 For me the fun of travelling begins once I start researching the destination.
 The sense of anticipation (and apprehension) builds.
 Researching for our first trip to Japan was no exception.
 Learning about the history, traditional culture and customs, modern innovations, and lifestyle was fascinating.
-We enjoyed our first trip to Japan, even though it rained most days.
-I’m looking forward to returning soon.
+We enjoyed three weeks in Japan, even though it rained most days.
+I’m looking forward to returning sometime in the future.

 Tips (what we learned):

 Pocket wifi – wifi availability was unreliable (outside hotels and some shops) and often required an email address to sign in (without roaming or wifi, I didn’t have access to my emails).
 We organised for the rented pocket wifi device to be sent to our hotel, but you can arrange to collect some devices at the airport.
 We chose Sakura Mobile because their website was easy to use, they were competitively priced, and had good reviews.
 The device we rented was reliable and it was so convenient to have wifi with us wherever we went.
 We arranged to return the device at the airport, and realised after we had returned it that we should have kept it until closer to boarding time because we found the airport wifi unusable at Haneda and Narita airports.

 Luggage forwarding and storage services – convenient, affordable, and safe.
 They mean you don’t have to wrestle suitcases onto public transport (or drag them around tourist sites, as we saw some people doing).
 We sent our luggage directly between hotels, with the assistance of hotel staff who were experienced and efficient at this, so we only had to carry hand luggage.
 We used Yamato Transport’s TA-Q-BIN (logo: yellow ground with a black cat carrying a kitten) there is also JAL ABC.